Qsen02/My-programs/Hotel system/README.md

-Hotel System
+# Hotel System

+# Summary:

-Summary: This is a system for reservation rooms in hotel by users.
+-This is a system for reservation rooms in hotel by users.

-Technologies:
+# Technologies:

 -JS, Fetch API, Lit-html, Page

-Features:
+# Features:

 -Users can register or login if they have registration.